ChemicalDevelopment/kscript.org/builtins.md

 ### `float`: Real type representing a floating point value {#float}

 [Floating point numbers](https://en.wikipedia.org/wiki/Floating-point_arithmetic) are limited by machine precisions.
 Specifically, the reference implementation of kscript uses the `C` double type, which is commonly in `binary64` format (i.e. 64 bit IEEE floating point).
 This means that certain operations may be limited, or truncated in precision.
+See: [syntax for float literals](/syntax/literals#floats)

 In addition to real numbers, [`float`](/builtins#float) can represent infinite values (positive and negative)